dydxopsdao/v4-documentation/pages/mainnet/mainnet_info.md

 ### Indexer endpoints
-> :warning: **WARNING:** These endpoints will be with limited functionality during the Alpha phase of dYdX Chain.
+> ⚠️ These endpoints will be with limited functionality during the Alpha phase of dYdX Chain.

 | Type  | URI                              |
 |-------|----------------------------------|